f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 ================================

 Time and time again we have seen customers setting up a basic HA setup.
-Customer expactation was that in case of a failover the event would be seemless.
+Customer expactation was that in case of a failover, the event would be seemless.
 They were surprised that the failover had production traffic impact and were cautious what to expect in the future.

 In this lab we will create a BIG-IP active/standby pair with best practices.